Best Therapies To Help You Deal With Allergic Rhinitis

 Corticosteroid inhalers and sprays calm inflammation and ease symptoms.
 Leukotriene inhibitors halt the release of leukotriene – a chemical that prompts inflammation and the effects of allergic rhinitis.

 It’s worth remembering that each medication type may also induce undesirable side effects.
 Antihistamines can make you sleepy and impair coordination, judgment, and reaction speed.
 Decongestants can elevate blood pressure and stir up irritability, insomnia, and headaches.

-Side effects for other medications like corticosteroid inhalers or sprays include headaches, nasal irritation, coughs, and nosebleeds.
-Leukotriene inhibitors will see some people having skin rash, mood swings, vivid dreams, and involuntary muscle movement.
+Side effects of other medications like corticosteroid inhalers or sprays include headaches, nasal irritation, coughs, and nosebleeds.
+Leukotriene inhibitors may cause skin rashes, mood swings, vivid dreams, and involuntary muscle movement.

 Consider these natural ingredients to manage allergic rhinitis:

 - Xanthium fruit (Cang Er Zi)

 - Magnolia flowers (Yu Lan Hua)